dbvis/RSyntaxTextArea/README-dbvis.md

 * **ViewPort**
   An "ideal" solution would probably be to maintain a viewport where the conversion operates only on the visible part of the text; if the converter knew the x offset and the model offset of the first and last visible characters on screen, the calculations would only need to consider the visible part of the screen.
   This way, the performance would not be affected by the string size.
-Alas, this does not seem trivial to implement without significant changes to the current design of ``TokenImpl`` and its role in the rendering and painting.
+Alas, this does not seem trivial to implement without significant changes to the current design of ``TokenImpl`` and its role in the rendering and painting?
+  Or is it possible to achieve this by inspecting the existing properties of the RSyntaxTextArea, which is passed as an argument to the methods?
+  ``textArea.getLineStartOffsetOfCurrentLine();``
+  ``textArea.getLineEndOffsetOfCurrentLine();``
+  ``textArea.getMarginLinePixelLocation();``
+  ``textArea.getMarginLinePixelLocation();``

 ### Cursor Keys